 This website has been established to provide general information related to the preliminarily approved of the proposed Settlement of the action Jessop v.
 Larsen, et al., Civil No. 2:14-cv-00916, and the resulting Settlement Fund.
 The capitalized terms used on this website, and not otherwise defined, shall have the same meanings ascribed to them in the Class Action Settlement Agreement dated November 11, 2016 (the "Settlement Agreement"), which can be found and downloaded by clicking on the Case Documents tab above.

-This is a certified class action pending before the Honorable Bruce S. Jenkins in the United States District Court for the District of Utah Central Division.
+CASE BACKGROUND: This is a certified class action pending before the Honorable Bruce S. Jenkins in the United States District Court for the District of Utah Central Division.
 The Court appointed Bailey & Glasser LLP and Magleby & Greenwood, P.C. as Class Counsel.

 The class action is brought by Plaintiff Kelly Jessop on behalf of participants and beneficiaries of the Mona Vie, Inc. ("Mona Vie") Employee Stock Ownership Plan (“Mona Vie ESOP”) alleging that Defendants Bankers Trust Company (and/or Bankers Trust Company of South Dakota, collectively “BTC”), Dallin Larsen, Randy Larsen, and Henry Marsh (the “Individual Defendants”) violated the Employee Retirement Security Income Act of 1974 ("ERISA") and breached their fiduciary duties in connection with the purchase of Mona Vie stock by the Mona Vie ESOP on or about November 17, 2010 (“the 2010 Transaction”) for $186 Million.
 Specifically, Plaintiff alleges that BTC violated ERISA, because BTC: (1) caused or permitted the Mona Vie ESOP to engage in the transaction without undertaking an appropriate investigation of the 2010 Transaction as proposed; (2) was aware of facts or should have known facts evidencing that the 2010 Transaction was imprudent and not in the best interest of the ESOP’s participants and beneficiaries; (3) caused or permitted the ESOP to take on excessive debt in the transaction; (4) engaged in the 2010 Transaction without regarding the conflicts of interested parties who assisted it in the 2010 Transaction; and (5) did nothing to cure the overpayment by the ESOP for its shares.
 Plaintiff also alleges that the Individual Defendants violated their fiduciary duties under ERISA by participating in the 2010 Transaction and not taking prudent steps in the selection of BTC as trustee for the ESOP.
 Plaintiff also alleges that the Individual Defendants are parties-in-interest under ERISA who knowingly participated in the breaches of fiduciary duty committed by BTC.
 The United States Department of Labor (“DOL”) has also investigated the 2010 Transaction.